leekarensl/leekarensl.github.io/_posts/2022-08-04-predicting-customer-loyalty.md

 Instead of simply dividing our data into a single training set, and a single test set, with Cross Validation we break our data into a number of "chunks" and then iteratively train the model on all but one of the "chunks", test the model on the remaining "chunk" until each has had a chance to be the test set.

-The result of this is that we are provided a number of test set validation results - and we can take the average of these to give a much more robust & reliable view of how our model will perform on new, un-seen data!
+The result of this is that we are provided a number of test set validation results - and we can take the average of these to give a much more robust & reliable view of how our model will perform on new, un-seen data.

 In the code below, we put this into place.
 We first specify that we want 4 "chunks" and then we pass in our regressor object, training set, and test set.
 We also specify the metric we want to assess with, in this case, we stick with r-squared.